ibm-cloud-docs/mqcloud/mqoc_jms_tls.md

 3. **IBM's JDK**

   You will need a Java JDK to complete this tutorial.
 It is recommended that you use the IBM JDK.
 This JDK contains support for modern encryption types and higher levels of security, which are needed for this tutorial.
 You will make use of `java`, `javac` and `ikeycmd` tools.
 If you do not have these commands, follow the steps in **Appendix 3** at the end of this tutorial to download and install the IBM JDK.
+If you are running this tutorial on Mac OSX, there are instructions later for using keytool instead of ikeycmd.

 4. **IBM MQ Client**